Assistant Professor

 Biography

 Jen Rose Smith is a dAXunhyuu (Eyak, Alaska Native) geographer interested in the intersections of coloniality, race, and indigeneity as read through aesthetic and literary contributions, archival evidences, and experiential embodied knowledges.
 She received her Ph.D. from UC Berkeley in Comparative Ethnic Studies and her Master's Degree from the same department, and holds a BA in English Literature and the Environment from the University of Alaska, Southeast.
-A recipient of fellowships from ACLS, Ford Foundation, and the UC President’s Postdoctoral Program, Smith works at the intersection of race, indigeneity, and anti-coloniality in Alaska and the Arctic.
 Her book Ice Geographies: The Colonial Politics of Race and Indigeneity in the Arctic is forthcoming from Duke University Press, and she has published in Environment and Planning D: Society and Space, Vogue Magazine, and The Geographical Journal.
-Smith serves on the advisory board for the Eyak Cultural Foundation, a non-profit that organizes annual language and cultural revitalization gatherings and directs a Cultural Mapping Project in their homelands of Eyak, Alaska.
-She is also an Editor as part of the Editorial Collective at the open access journal ACME: An International Journal for Critical Geographies.